CiaranMoran27/pands-project2021/README.md

 - Data Distribtion
   - On the species level all features have a nomral distriubtion.
   - Petal width data as a whole yielded most overlap, while sepal width yielded the least (i.e better seperation).
-  - The petal width data of Setosa species is the only cluster that has full seperation in the iris dataset, however this varaible is correlated to others.
+  - The petal width data of Setosa species is the only cluster that has full seperation in the iris dataset, however this petal width varaible is correlated with other features.

 - Correlated variables (Perasons method):
   1. Petal length Vs. petal width: high positive correlation (0.96).
   2. Petal length Vs. sepal length: high positive correlation (0.87).
   3. Petal width  Vs. sepal length: high positive correlation (0.82).
-  - There are three high levels of pairwise positive correlation that exists in the dataset.
+  There are three high levels of pairwise positive correlation that exists in the dataset.
 Multicollinearity exists in the dataset as sepal length is highly correlated to petal length and petal width.
    <br/>

 - Machine Learning
-  - Altought computationally heavy, the Exhaustive Feature Selector (EHS) is a useful wrapper method for checking model performance across all possible combinations of features in the dataset.
+  - Although computationally heavy, the Exhaustive Feature Selector (EHS) is a useful wrapper method for checking model performance across all possible combinations of features in the dataset.
-  - Using EHS the The k-nearest neighbors (KNN) model showed that correlation had a negative effect on model accuracy for the iris dataset.
+  - Using EHS method the k-nearest neighbors (KNN) model showed that pairwise correlation and multicollinearity had a negative effect on model accuracy when acting on the iris dataset.
   - On a full dataset (no features dropped) the KNN model has highest model accuracy at k = 4 and K = 6 to K = 25 when using the train-test-split method.

    <br/>